christopherdolan/hypr-cycle/README.md

 hypr-cycle prev
 ```

-This will cycle to the next or previous workspace **on the monitor that currently has keyboard focus**.
+This will cycle to the next or previous numbered workspace **on the monitor that currently has keyboard focus**.

 ---

 ## Example Hyprland Config

-If you want to changge workspaces using Mod+Tab and Mod+Shift+Tab, add these bindings to your `~/.config/hypr/hyprland.conf`:
+If you want to change workspaces using Mod+Tab and Mod+Shift+Tab, add these bindings to your `~/.config/hypr/hyprland.conf`:

 ```ini
 bind = $mod, Tab, exec, hypr-cycle next